Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Come Fly with Me (8-12yrs)

 (8-12 yrs.)
-Many things fly through the air by gliding, flapping, and floating and this camp will explore and experiment to better understand flight.
-Campers will use their powers of observation to understand the life and lifecycles of creatures that fly, as well as human powered flight.
-Camp includes an off-site field trip to the Udvar-Hazy Air and Space Museum; transportation provided.
+Using their powers of observation, campers will learn the life and lifecycles of creatures that fly, as well as human powered flight.
+An off-site field trip to the Udvar-Hazy Air and Space Museum is included with transportation provided.
 Once registered, download camp forms from website.

 Creek Adventure Wagon Ride